Applications for Amplify are now closed

 The Pacific Council wishes to cultivate local-to-global leaders by serving as a project accelerator and profile-builder for early to mid-career professionals.
 The Council seeks to be a national advocate for diversity in foreign policy and a stimulator of local-to-global initiatives from the western United States; therefore, it is our hope that this program will amplify the voices and leadership of Black, Indigenous, and communities of color who have been traditionally underrepresented in foreign affairs.

 - Opportunity to develop a project that connects their local community to the rest of the world.
-Participants will then partake in a pitch contest at the end of the program and receive prizes and feedback on their ideas from accomplished professionals in the field;
+Participants will then partake in a pitch contest at the end of the program and receive feedback on their ideas from accomplished professionals in the field.
+Pitch contest participants will receive prizes;

-- Professional development opportunities such as virtual networking and access to high-level virtual meetings with global leaders;
+- Professional development opportunities such as networking and access to high-level meetings with global leaders;

-- Virtual peer networking amongst the inaugural cohort of participants;
+- Peer networking amongst the inaugural cohort of participants; and

-- Free access to Pacific Council membership for a year.
+- Complimentary Pacific Council membership for a year.

 The majority of activities will be held virtually.

-Interested and qualified individuals are asked to submit an application here no later than 11:59 p.m.
-PT on Thursday, September 30, 2021.
-Participants will be announced in December 2021.
+Interested and qualified individuals are asked to submit an application here.

 Criteria for selection include: